marcodiiga/lens_distortion_filtering/readme.md

-Radial lens undistortion filter in WebGL
+Automatic radial lens undistortion in WebGL
 ======

-For more information refer to [this post](http://marcodiiga.github.io/automatic-camera-calibration)
+For more information refer to [this post](http://marcodiiga.github.io/automatic-radial-lens-undistortion)